Famous Places of the Nainital District

 The fundamental and primary hallmarks of St. John in the Wilderness Church, Nainital, are the exquisite Neo-Gothic building, tall deodar and pine trees, divine ambiance, stained glass windows, and eerie yet positive air of the graveyard.

 As one of the oldest structures, this church is frequently visited by architects interested in learning more about Neo-Gothic architecture.
 A graveyard on the backside of the chapel is dedicated to those who died in the catastrophic landslide of 1880.
 Within the church’s grounds, a brass memorial with their names has been built.

 6. Bhotia Market

-The Tibetan market in Nainital, also known as Bhotia market, is a popular shopping destination.
-It is one of the most popular street markets in town, and it is located near to the city centre.
+The Tibetan market in Nainital, also known as the Bhotia market, is a popular shopping destination.
+It is one of the most popular street markets in town, and it is located near the city center.
 There is a large range of winter clothing available, as well as excellent Tibetan cuisine.

 Bhotia Market has a lot of interesting things to buy: